haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 This function can be our <ins>first primitive</ins> for finding a way to write a malicious file on the web server's filesystem, which could serve as a web shell backdoor for executing shell commands!
 <br /><br />
-So, if we can control the filename written to disk (e.g., `cmd.php`) and its contents, we can write PHP code such as `system()` function to execute any command we want.
+So, if we can control the filename written to disk (e.g., `cmd.php`) and its contents, we can write PHP code such as `system()` function to execute any command that we want.

+We need to keep this in mind as we piece together the relationships between all the other classes, much like solving a puzzle, to successfully navigate this path and create out final malicious class object 😈

 <br /><br />
 The final serialized payload will be as follows, in Base64 format: